gmarcha/gmarcha/README.md

 Hi!
 I'm a French native highly interested in distributed/edge computing, zero-trust network and general automation.

-I'm working on Kubernetes environment, system and software design, infrastructure provisioning, configuration management...\
+I'm working on system and software design, infrastructure provisioning, configuration management, cloud and database migrations, GraphQL ecosystem, Kubernetes environment...\
 I'm open to collaborate on interesting and innovative projects!

 ## Technologies